williamyang98/HashLife/README.md

 - Add highlighting for selected region
 - Add browser to drag/drop of well known configurations (methuselahs and basic forms)
 - Add loading in of configurations and seeded worlds
+- Unusual performance penalty when deploying react app (need to investigate)